suho/mac-setup/README.md

 👨‍💻 Apps in my Macbook.
 I prefer native apps, open source.

+> And If you can not install any app, feel free to get in touch with me or create [issues](https://github.com/suhv/mac-setup/issues/new)

 ### [Android Studio](https://developer.android.com/studio/index.html)

 - The Official IDE for Android